heyitsarpit/expense_app/README.md

 │
 ├── redux-store - Redux logic lives here
-│   ├── expenses - State related to expenses and async requests │   ├── view - State that directly affects the UI
+│   ├── expenses - State related to expenses and async requests │   ├── view - Store for language, theme, limit and offset fetching ├
-├
 ├── next.config.js - Next config file, the environment variables are defined here for injecting into the app at build time ├── .prettier - Config for prettier auto formatter